Bill Burr Net Worth

 Personal Life: Burr has been married to producer, writer, director Nia Hill since 2013.
 Their daughter was born in January 2017.
 In his free time, Bill is a licensed helicopter pilot and also plays the drums.
 He's discussed his interest in heavy metal music and cigars, having enjoyed the latter pursuit with Jerry Seinfeld on his aforementioned Comedians in Cars Getting Coffee episode.

 Real Estate: In 2017, Bill purchased a house in Los Feliz, California for $4.7 million.
 The following year he sold off a 2,663-square-foot villa, also in Los Feliz, that he'd purchased in 2011.
-Interestingly, he was reported at the time to still own a relatively nondescript one-bedroom apartment in the Hell's Kitchen neighborhood of New York City, presumably for purposes of keeping one foot in New York for comedy career purposes.
+Interestingly, he was reported at the time to still own a relatively nondescript one-bedroom apartment in the Hell's Kitchen neighborhood of New York City, presumably for keeping one foot in New York for comedy career purposes.

 |Net Worth:||$12 Million|